kubeflow/website/content/en/docs/components/pipelines/pipeline-root.md

 This feature supports MinIO, S3, GCS natively using [Go CDK](https://github.com/google/go-cloud).
 Artifacts can be more accessible in S3 and GCS when integrating Kubeflow Pipelines with other systems.

 **Note:** For MinIO, you can't change the MinIO instance.
 Kubeflow Pipelines can only use the Minio instance deployed with itself.
+(Please thumb ub this [GitHub Issue](https://github.com/kubeflow/pipelines/issues/6517) if you need to specify the Minio instance)

 ## How to configure pipeline root authentication
 #### MinIO